pindang-cloud/Control-Resolume/README.md

 3. Preference
 4. Webserver (turn on)

-to custom ip dan port use /custom-port in url
+to custom ip and port use /custom-port in url